A Path Less Trodden: Uruguay

 Colonia del Sacramento, just an hour by hydrofoil from Buenos Aires, is usually the first stop for visitors to Uruguay.
 Founded by the Portuguese in the late 1600s, it is a calm place of cobbled streets, palm trees and a mixture of Portuguese and Spanish architecture.
 The ‘old town’ (casco antiguo) is a UNESCO World Heritage Site where charming restaurants, art galleries and small colonial hotels with shady patios and lush gardens can be found.

 From Colonia, it’s a two-hour drive along the coast to the country’s capital Montevideo.
-This friendly, safe city has a charming historic quarter with a beautiful cathedral, interesting museums and theatres, and the traditional Mercado del Puerto (Port Market) with its Victorian structure, restaurants, little cafes and excellent food stalls.
-While here be sure to take a walk or drive along the ‘Rambla’, a 20-kilometre waterfront avenue lined with beaches and a favourite with joggers, walkers, cyclists and families.
+This friendly, safe city has a charming historic quarter with a beautiful cathedral, interesting museums and theaters, and the traditional Mercado del Puerto (Port Market) with its Victorian structure, restaurants, little cafés and excellent food stalls.
+While here be sure to take a walk or drive along the ‘Rambla’, a 20 kilometer (12 mile) waterfront avenue lined with beaches and a favorite with joggers, walkers, cyclists and families.

 Further along the coast, Cabo Polonio is an enchanting fishing village which can only be reached by horse or four-wheel drive.
 Famous for its shifting sand dunes and huge colony of sea lions, this area has been declared a natural animal reserve and a Biosphere Natural Reserve by UNESCO.